yuzushioh/RxOperators/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 When observing some other structures it is necessary to extract those structures from `NSValue` manually.

-[Here](../RxCocoa/Common/KVORepresentable+CoreGraphics.swift) are examples how to extend KVO observing mechanism and `rx_observe*` methods for other structs by implementing `KVORepresentable` protocol.
+[Here](../RxCocoa/Foundation/KVORepresentable+CoreGraphics.swift) are examples how to extend KVO observing mechanism and `rx.observe*` methods for other structs by implementing `KVORepresentable` protocol.

 ## UI layer tips